pablozoani/ap-inspector/README.md

     -   A controllers layer, tested.
     -   Another implementation of the controllers layers, but with the routing functions approach.
 Although this is not complete.
     -   Integration tests.
--   The web application module.
-Very simple but responsive and functional.
-It still needs a refactoring in the structure of the code, especially the code related to redux.
-At least it shows that the api's functionality works as expected.
+-   The web application module (to test the api).